Table of Contents

 The Bulb Crusher creates a safer work environment, save on labor costs, and saves money on recycling costs.
 The EPA estimates that 2-3% of bulbs are accidental broken while boxing lamps prior to pickup.
 The 0.001% mercury vapor emission from the Bulb Eater® lamp 5 stage filter system keeps workers safe and liability to a minimum.

 The name Bulb Eater says it all.
 Within 1 second, any length fluorescent tube will be pulverized into crumbs.
 The vacuum system is mounted to a 55 gallon drum and bulbs are slid down a “throat.”
 A long tube that the operator can safely insert spent bulbs as they are ground.

-For proper operation, an LED display called Intelli Technology assists with machine diagnostics, potential safety hazards maintenance and filter change-outs.
+For proper operation, a LED display called Intelli Technology.
+The unit’s on board sensors assists with machine diagnostics, potential safety hazards maintenance and filter change-outs.